-SG&A, measured as a percent of sales, was consistent in the first three months of 2023 when compared to the same period last year.
-SG&A was impacted restructuring charges and continued investment in key growth initiatives.
-These impacts were offset by lower net costs for significant litigation to address Combat Arms Earplugs and 3M's respirator mask/asbestos litigation matters, restructuring benefits and ongoing general 3M cost management.
+SG&A, measured as a percent of sales, increased in the second quarter and first six months of 2023 when compared to the same period last year.
+SG&A in 2023 was primarily impacted by a \$10.3 billion pre-tax charge related to the proposed settlement agreement announced in the second quarter of 2023 with public water systems in the United States regarding PFAS (see Note 14).
+SG&A was also impacted by restructuring charges, divestiture costs (related to separating and preparing the Health Care business for spin-off), continued investment in key growth initiatives and ongoing respirator mask/asbestos litigation matters.
+These impacts were partially offset by lower net costs for significant litigation to address Combat Arms Earplugs litigation matters (for which a pre-tax charge of approximately \$1.2 billion was reflected in the second quarter of 2022), restructuring benefits and ongoing general 3M cost management.